Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts: SMAT: Sparse MetA-Tuning

 \textbf{Meta-optimization with controlled expert sparsity}.$\ \ $We are now ready to state our optimization problem for meta-tuning.
 To enable precise control of expert sparsity- which is pivotal for controlling the trade-offs between ID and OOD generalization performance, we solve an optimization problem for few-shot learning performance under sparsity constraints, namely, $ 1 - \frac{L_0(\boldsymbol{z}_m)}{\text{dim}(\boldsymbol{z}_m)}\geq\tau_m, \forall m\in\big[ |\gM| \big]$ where $\tau_m\in[0,1]$ are the targeted sparsity levels.
 In practice, we optimize the Lagrangian associated with the constraint optimization problem (with Lagrangian multipliers $\boldsymbol{\lambda}$) during meta-tuning:

-where the objective is the minimization problem in the first line while the aforementioned sparsity constraints translate to the maximization problem in the second.
+in which the objective is the minimization problem in the first line while the aforementioned sparsity constraints translate to the maximization problem in the second.
 We put the sparsity constraints on individual masks, hence experts, as opposed to the overall $\boldsymbol{\theta}_i$ to allow task-dependent model capacity in $\boldsymbol{\theta}_i$ through selective merging.
 For simplicity, we set a common constraint for all masks i.e., $\tau_m=\tau, \forall m$, which is treated as a hyperparameter.
 We use simultaneous gradient descent and projected gradient ascent for optimizing Eqn.~(\ref{eq:smat_unconstraint_op}).
-In order to avoid penalizing the model's capacity excessively due to exceeding the sparsity constraints, we reset $\lambda_m$ to zero once its corresponding sparsity constraint has been satisfied~\cite{gallego-posada2022controlled}.
+To avoid over-penalizing the model capacity from surpassing the sparsity constraints, we reset $ \lambda_m$ to zero after its associated sparsity constraint is met~\cite{gallego-posada2022controlled}.
 This results in final sparsity close to the target $\tau$, enabling precise control of the expert sparsity levels.
 The pseudocodes for meta-training can be found in~\cref{app:pcode_meta_train}.